A guide to Ait ben haddou-morocco

 Morocco sim card

-The reason being is that your existing WhatsApp account is registered to your existing number, so switching sim cards makes no difference as long as you don’t change the number in your WhatsApp settings.
+The reason is that your existing WhatsApp account is registered to your existing number, so switching sim cards makes no difference as long as you don’t change the number in your WhatsApp settings.

 While I can imagine that this sounds rather confusing, it will continue to work as before, but now with the data plan package that is active on your local sim card.